 The following version—which is certainly the most embellished, Rizer says—appeared in the Cincinnati Enquirer in 1887 and was reprinted in 1910 in the Point Pleasant Register.

 GHOST OF SLIDING HILL

 POINT PLEASANT, W.Va., October 1887—The little towns of Hartford City and New Haven, four and five miles above Pomeroy, Ohio, have at frequent intervals been all torn up with the wildest excitement, occasioned by strange tales that have from time to time reached the ears of citizens concerning headless ghosts and skeletons that walk about carrying lanterns, apparently making a vain and fruitless search to secure some treasure that is alleged to have been buried by two murderers somewhere along Sliding Hill, between the two places, almost a century ago.

 The river at this point in flowing directly westward strikes abruptly against this hill then turns due north, making one of the sharpest angles along the Ohio—and yet one of the most beautiful.
-The hill itself is one of the loftiest in this entire vicinity, leaping from the water's edge to a majestic height, on which may be obtained an excellent view of the surrounding country, it being a favorite resort of lovers and Sunday walkers.
+The hill is one of the loftiest in this entire vicinity, leaping from the water's edge to a majestic height, on which an excellent view of the surrounding country may be obtained, it being a favorite resort of lovers and Sunday walkers.